adjust/android_sdk/README.md

 bettween sessions.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.

-### 18. Device id's
+### 18. Device IDs

-Certains services such as Google Analytics, require that Device and Client IDs must first coordinate in order to prevent duplicate reporting.
+Certain services (such as Google Analytics) require you to coordinate Device and Client IDs in order to prevent duplicate reporting.

+To obtain the IDFA, call the function `idfa`:

-To obtain the device identifier Google Advertising Id, there is a restriction that it can only be read in a background thread.
+If you need to obtain the Google Advertising ID, There is a restriction that only allows it to be read in a background thread.
-By calling the function `getGoogleAdId` with the context and a `OnDeviceIdsRead` instance, it will make sure that it will work in any situation:
+ If you call the function `getGoogleAdId` with the context and a `OnDeviceIdsRead` instance, it will work in any situation

 ```java
 Adjust.getGoogleAdId(this, new OnDeviceIdsRead() {